quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-Blacklists/Adguard-Experimental-Filter.md

 [Go Up One Level](https://github.com/deathbybandaid/piholeparser/blob/master/RecentRunLogs/TopLevelScripts/30-Processing-Blacklists.md)
 ____________________________________
 # Adguard-Experimental-Filter
-## Setting Temporary Parsing Variables
-## Checking For Existing Mirror File
-## Checking For Github Mirror File
-## Checking For Existing Parsed File
-## Checking If Multiple Sources
-## The Source In The File To Download Is
 ## Checking For HTTPS
 ## Pinging Source To Check Host Availability
 ## Checking File Header